micro-os-plus/utils-lists-xpack/README.md

 in order to avoid dynamic memory allocations, a useful feature in embedded systems.

-## Git repo

 The **open source** project is hosted on GitHub as [micro-os-plus/utils-lists-xpack](https://github.com/micro-os-plus/utils-lists-xpack).

-## Web site
+## More info

-The project documentation is available online via GitHub [Pages](https://micro-os-plus.github.io/utils-lists-xpack/).
+For more info, please refer to the project documentation web site, available via GitHub [Pages](https://micro-os-plus.github.io/utils-lists-xpack/).

 ## License